GizmoRay/obsidian-goal-tracker/README.md

 A simple and flexible goal tracking plugin for Obsidian that allows you to track your goals using daily, weekly, or monthly views.

+_Does not require any other plugins, or custom-coding.
+Just use the markup format below and everything works_

 ## Features

 - Three different tracking views: